 Ipratropium inhalation is used to prevent bronchospasm, or narrowing airways in the lungs, in people with bronchitis, emphysema, or COPD (chronic obstructive pulmonary disease).

-Ipratropium inhalation may also be used for other purposes not listed in this medication guide.
+Ipratropium inhalation may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ipratropium inhalation (Atrovent HFA)?

-Call your doctor at once if you have a fast, pounding heartbeat.
+Stop using ipratropium and call your doctor at once if you have a side effect such as: